CancerDataAggregator/transform/README.md

 transforms to it and write it out back as another `.jsonl` file ready for ingest into BQ.

+The library of transform functions should be added in [transformlib.py](cdatransform/transformlib.py)

+The transform dictionary for GDC is [here](gdc-transform.yml)

 ## Transform dictionary
 A transform dictionary expresses the transformations needed.